-Mules v Ferguson QCA 5 is one of the several landmark decisions that Alex has worked on in this field.
+Mules v Ferguson QCA 5 is another landmark decision that Alex has worked on in this field.
 The Court of Appeal in that case accepted that a general practitioner’s failure to detect and diagnose the presence of cryptococcal meningitis was causative of the appellant’s injuries, overturning the trial judge’s findings on that point.
-Part of this conclusion was based on the heightened frequency of this insidious disease in the tropical geographical location of the consultation; a consideration that does not normally arise, showing the especial complexity of this case.
-The trial judge’s finding about the applicability of the defence under s 22 of the Civil Liability Act 2003 (Qld) (“CLA”) was also overturned, which was a result that required the relevance of unfavourable expert opinions to be carefully analysed and defeated.

 Alex’s experience in cases that turn on causation has also been useful in the criminal context, specifically in the Court of Appeal’s decision in R v Sharpley QCA 124.
 In that case, medical evidence was raised to show the prosecution had not sufficiently proven causation, resulting in a criminal conviction of unlawful killing being overturned.